brianoflondon/hive-nectar/docs/configuration.rst

 When `password_storage` is set to `environment`, the master password can be stored in `UNLOCK` for unlocking automatically the wallet.

-Keyring support for beempy and wallet
+Keyring support for nectar-cli and wallet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to use keyring for storing the wallet password, the following steps are necessary:

 * Install keyring: `pip install keyring`
-* Change `password_storage` to `keyring` with `beempy` and enter the wallet password.
+* Change `password_storage` to `keyring` with `nectar-cli` and enter the wallet password.

 It also possible to change the password in the keyring by

 .. code-block:: bash

-    python -m keyring set beem wallet
+    python -m keyring set nectar wallet

 The stored master password can be displayed in the terminal by

 .. code-block:: bash

-    python -m keyring get beem wallet
+    python -m keyring get nectar wallet

 When keyring is set as `password_storage` and the stored password in the keyring
 is identically to the set master password of the wallet, the wallet is automatically